Premium

 This comes a day before the SC continues hearing applications for lifting the stay on the ban of such crackers in Delhi-NCR

-The government’s decision comes days after the apex court asked the central government to come up with a “concrete proposal” to ensure that markets in Delhi-NCR have only green crackers before it can consider applications for lifting the stay on the ban of such crackers.
+The government’s decision comes days after the apex court asked the Union government to come up with a “concrete proposal” to ensure that markets in Delhi-NCR have only green crackers before it can consider applications for lifting the stay on the ban of such crackers.

 The SC will hear the matter next on Tuesday.